davepl/pdpsrc/bsd/socket/README.md

 ```

 The server will:
-- Listen on port 8080
+- Listen on port 8080 for UDP packets
-- Accept client connections
+- Accept panel data from clients
-- Print a `*` for each frame received
+- Print a `*` for each panel update received
+- Display actual ADDRESS and DATA values from the PDP-11 front panel simulation
-- Print frame counts every 10 seconds
+- Print update counts every 10 seconds

 ### Client
 Connect to the server: